omerbsezer/Fast-Kubernetes/README.md

 ### Liveness and Readiness Probe <a name="liveness-readiness"></a>
 #### Liveness Probe
 - "The kubelet uses liveness probes to know when to restart a container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress."
+(Ref: Kubernetes.io)
 - There are different ways of controlling Pods:
     - httpGet,
     - exec command,